littlepunks/autohome/README.md

 # Bugs/Known Errors
 - [All] After a restart the controller doesn't always appear as a COM port or ttyUSB device straight away.
 May require continuous power to gateway or g/w power cycle
 - [All] Tuya support is patchy.
 Sometimes can't discover in time, doesn't report external changes

+- If Tuya devices offline will sometimes get:
+		(node:855) UnhandledPromiseRejectionWarning: Error: find() timed out.
+Is the device powered on and the ID or IP correct? at /home/pi/autohome/node_modules/tuyapi/index.js:619:13
+			at Timeout._onTimeout (/home/pi/autohome/node_modules/p-timeout/index.js:25:13)
+			at listOnTimeout (internal/timers.js:549:17)
+			at processTimers (internal/timers.js:492:7)
+		(Use `node --trace-warnings ...` to show where the warning was created) (node:855) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
+This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch().
+To terminate the node process on unhandled promise rejection, use the CLI flag `--unhandled-rejections=strict` (see https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode). (rejection id: 1)
+		(node:855) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
+In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.

 # To Do